Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 operon (Operon detection)
 -------------------------

-``operon`` will group TSSs, genes/CDSs/tRNAs/rRNAs, transcripts, terminators and UTRs to operons and sub-operons.
+``operon`` will search operons and sub-operons based on TSSs, transcripts, and genes.
+If the transcripts are not associated with genes, they would not be counted as operons.

 - **Required files**